• Skip to primary navigation

 • Seasoning (ideally 24 hours ahead):

 Ideally 24 hours before cooking, generously season the rib roast on all sides with kosher salt.
-Place the roast on a rack set over a baking sheet and refrigerate uncovered, or loosely covered, safely distanced from other food, to allow the surface to dry and the salt to penetrate deeply into the meat.
+Place the roast on a rack set over a baking sheet and refrigerate loosely covered so air can circulate, safely distanced from other food, to allow the surface to dry and the salt to penetrate deeply into the meat.

 Note: This step is essential for flavor and for developing a good crust later.
 If you're short on time, do this step for the maximum amount of time you have available.